FREQUENTLY ASKED QUESTIONS

 I'd like to keep my sugar flowers, how do I go about this?

 Sugar Flowers serve as a great memento of your special day.
 Ask your venue to carefully remove the sugar flowers before cutting your cake.
 The flowers will keep indefinitely if stored correctly (like in a display cabinet or cardboard box, and out of direct sunlight).
-If your cake spend is over £1,000, I do provide an acetate box free of charge for you to display your flowers in.

 Do you charge for your Consultations?